-We have audited the financial statements of American Express Saudi Arabia ("the Company"), which comprise the statement of financial position as at 31 December 2022, the statements of profit or loss, other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of American Express Saudi Arabia ("the Company"), which comprise the statement of profit or loss for the year ended 31 December 2023, the statement of financial position as at 31 December 2023, the statements of other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial performance of the Company for the year ended 31 December 2023, it's financial position as at 31 December 2023 and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").